LVMH Tower

-The LVMH Tower is a 24-story skyscraper on 57th Street, near Madison Avenue, in Midtown Manhattan, New York City.
+The LVMH Tower is a 24-story high-rise office tower on 57th Street, near Madison Avenue, in Midtown Manhattan, New York City.
 Designed by Christian de Portzamparc, the building opened in 1999 as the overseas headquarters of Paris-based LVMH Moët Hennessy Louis Vuitton SE.
 The building has received widespread praise from architecture critics.

 Architecture

 Facade

 The building occupies a narrow site between a 1920s bank building and the 1995 American headquarters of Chanel S.A. (designed by Charles Platt after de Portzamparc had completed his design for the LVMH Tower).
 It is across 57th Street from 590 Madison Avenue, formerly the IBM Building.
 In contrast to all of these, it is clad in glass.
 An eleven-story base includes ground-level store space for Christian Dior, designed by Peter Marino, with a metal strip above it that acts as a unifying element.
 The tower itself has a complex, angular facade divided into two sections along the diagonal, with the right (east) side projecting and bent in the middle, producing a geometry that has been described as feminine, like the fall of a skirt over a bent knee, and also, including by de Portzamparc himself, as resembling the unfolding petals of a flower.
 A blue glass cube at the center of the fold on the 10th floor resembles a gem.
 The glass on the left (west) side is green, with fritted dots; on the right side, it is milky white, with each window divided at an angle into a sandblasted half and a clear half with sandblasted lines across it that grow wider on higher floors.
 The facade also uses ultra-clear low-iron glass.
 It has set a precedent for other buildings erected by manufacturers of luxury goods.

 At night, the white section of the building is lit pale green and violet and the other half recedes; neon tubes under the front fold provide a slash of changing colored light.

-The folded facade with its protrusion is an innovative interpretation of the requirement for setbacks in New York City’s building code, with a void in the lower section and with the upper section folding back outward in a prismatic rather than a "wedding-cake" shape.
+The folded facade with its protrusion is an innovative interpretation of the requirement for setbacks in New York City's building code, with a void in the lower section and with the upper section folding back outward in a prismatic rather than a "wedding-cake" shape.
 Having the building touch the mandated setback line at the minimum two points and folding it inwards from the base to the top made it possible for it to be taller than the neighboring Chanel Building.

 Interior

 Each business within the LVMH group has its own floor in the building.
-The interior design, by the Hillier Group, de Portzamparc's U.S. associate architects on the project, features glass, pressed wood, and metal in the elevator lobby and a glass-enclosed cubic reception space on the top floor, three floors or thirty feet high, made possible by the savings in floor space below, which LMVH calls the Magic Room.
+The interior design, by the Hillier Group, de Portzamparc's U.S. associate architects on the project, features glass, pressed wood, and metal in the elevator lobby and a glass-enclosed cubic reception space on the top floor, three floors or thirty feet high, made possible by the savings in floor space below, which LVMH calls the Magic Room.
 This is entered in dramatic fashion down a curving stairway from a mezzanine floor.